After attack, Hanau takes a stand against racism | DW | 04.03.2020

-On Wednesday, Hanau will hold a memorial service for the lives lost in an attack two weeks ago.
+Hanau is holding a memorial service for the lives lost in an attack two weeks ago.
 Though the city is in mourning, local groups fighting racism have found renewed support in the aftermath of the shooting.

 Kannamkulam was born in Hanau and is the son of Indian immigrants.
 He's been actively involved in the city for years and helped initiate the International Weeks Against Racism, which has taken place for the past 25 years in Germany and for the past eight in Hanau.
 The events coincide with the UN International Day for the Elimination of Racial Discrimination on March 21.